 We did the Classic Voyage North that went from Bergen to Kirkenes on board the Midnatsol.
 The cruise lasts 7 days with prices varying depending on the type of cabin and time of year you book.
 Since the Midnatsol is also a mailing delivery boat the cruise actually does a lot of stops, some only for a brief couple hours and some even in the middle of the night, just for the purpose of dropping off mail.
 The most beautiful stops in my opinion were the following.

 Bergen is the starting point of the cruise, a lovely city known as the cultural gateaway to the fjords.
 At one point Bergen was even the capital of Norway before Oslo.
 The Bryggen district along the harbour, with its colourful wooden houses, is one of the most photographed and recognizable spots of Bergen.
 Another famous spot of Bergen that you can’t miss is the famous fish market.
 While it can be a bit pricey (as is most of Norway compared to other European destinations!) the fish is of extremely good quality and well worth the investment.
 We stocked up on different types of smoked salmon that we then took home.
 Here you can also taste smoked whale if you’re feeling intrepid.
-We were only in Bergen for half a day, which meant we were only able to explore the city centre, if you’re looking for more advice and ideas of things to do in Bergen, make sure to check out this article written by From Here To Sunday.
+We were only in Bergen for half a day, which meant we were only able to explore the city centre, if you’re looking for more advice and ideas of things to do in Bergen, make sure to check out this article written by From Here To Sunday or this 5-day Bergen itinerary by Travel Weekly.

 The highlight of the trip for me was cruising in the fjords, especially the Geirangerfjord and the areas surrounding it.
 Sitting in the sun on the top deck while cruising in the fjords, surrounded by green mountains and waterfalls is a truly magical experience.
 The Geirangerfjord a 15 km branch of the Sunnylvsfjorden and at the end of it there is a small village called Geiranger.
 The cruise boats are too big to dock at the small town harbour, so you have to leave the Midnatsol via the smaller launch boats.
 From Geiranger we got a bus that drove us to a viewing platform at the top of the Geirangerfjord.
 The view from up there was truly stunning.